Corel Linux

 Corel Linux, also called Corel LinuxOS, was a Debian-based operating system made by Corel that began beta testing on September 21, 1999 and was released to the public on November 15, 1999.
-It mainly competed against Windows 98 and Windows 2000 by Microsoft, plus Mac OS 9 by Apple, and against other Linux distributions such as Mandrake Linux and Red Hat Linux.
+It competed mainly against Microsoft Windows 98 and 2000, and Apple Mac OS 9, and other Linux distributions such as Mandrake Linux and Red Hat Linux.
 Corel later discontinued the distribution, but did not remove the former Corel Open Source Development website until March 2002.

 Corel did not use KFM, the standard KDE file manager.
 It instead used its own file manager, CFM.
-This, along with other modifications Corel made, made the operating system incompatible with other versions of Linux much more than other competitors in the industry.
+This, and other modifications Corel made, made the operating system incompatible with other versions of Linux much more than other competitors in the industry.
 At a time when there was relatively little commercial Linux software available, this was a serious hurdle for Corel and its users.

 The operating system's Second Edition was released on August 15, 2000, in download, regular and deluxe editions.
 The latter bundled Corel WordPerfect Office for Linux.

-Xandros purchased the Corel Linux source code and development team when Corel scrapped its Linux business in August 2001.
+Xandros bought the Corel Linux source code and development team when Corel ended its Linux business in August 2001.